Yeggstry/microservice-rest-petstore/README.md

 # Petstore - REST Microservice
-A petstore microservice, exposing by a REST API.
+A petstore microservice, exposing a REST API.
 Created as a recruitment exercise.
 ## Brief
 We would like you to write a simple REST microservice.
 It can be kept simple but will need to support both the querying and capture of data, which is validated and persisted.